jammehabdou64/new-jcc-express-mvc-app/README.md

+## Warning

+**Note: This package is not recommended for use in production environments.
+It's intended for learning purposes only.
+Use in production at your own risk.**

 ## jcc-express-starter

 jcc-express-mvc is a lightweight Node.js package that simplifies the development of Express.js applications using a structure inspired by Laravel's file organization.
 It encourages the use of the Model-View-Controller (MVC) architectural pattern, providing a clean and organized approach to building and scaling your Express.js projects.